ayselrasul/data_mid_bootcamp_project_classification/tableau/README.md

 <img src="../images/barplot_6.png" width="1100" height="800">

-What i see from this plots is that,Acceptance Rate has negative correlationship with Income level,Credit Rating and Household size.Whether the customers own their own home or not,have no influence on acceptance rate.Although customers not having overdraft protection consist of only 17% of customers having overdraft protection,the acceptance percentage of first one is more(5.71% vs 5.53%).So it is obvious that have to be more interested in the customers with no overdraft protection.
+What I see from this plots is that, Acceptance Rate has negative correlation with Income level, Credit Rating and Household size.
+Whether the customers own their own home or not, have no influence on acceptance rate.
+Although customers not having overdraft protection consist of only 17% of customers having overdraft protection, the acceptance percentage of first one is more(5.71% vs 5.53%).
+So it is obvious that we should be more interested in the customers with no overdraft protection.

-**Final Output**
+**Final Output**:

 So as risk analyst,in the future i would focus on customers with following characteristics: